alexdantas/nFlood/README.md

 | r             | Resets the game board |
 | c             | Toggles centering the game board |

+## High scores

+The high scores file is stored at `~/.local/share/nflood/nflood.scores`.

+The game only ranks your score when you are playing at default board size, that is 14x14.

 ## Authors

 * Copyright (C) 2011-2014  Alexandre Dantas <eu@alexdantas.net>